mttschltz/kittythinks/content/alcestis-by-euripides.md

 All she wants before she passes, is to see the golden sunlight one last time.
 Admetus obligingly leads his dying wife outside.
 Alcestis now dying asks of her husband but one thing: he shall never remarry, for the sake of their children.
 Admetus agrees gravely - he is distraught.

 > One who is dead is nothing.
 Time will soften pain.

+Once Alcestis has died, Admetus orders her funeral rites.
+Shorn heads and cut manes, sombre dress and 12 months with no music.
+The kingdom in mourning.

+Meanwhile, Heracles, divine hero and son of Zeus, comes to the Pheraean court.
+He is on a quest to take back the wild mares of Diomede for the king of Tiryns.

+Admetus is friends to Heracles too, and bids him hello.
+When Heracles first sees Admetus' shorn head, he assumes a death has occurred and turns away to find another host, but Admetus, not wanting to have another sad event, assures Heracles that he is most welcome and hides smoothly the real story of who has died.
+It is against custom to have guests when a household is in mourning, so a white lie is necessary.

+Admetus now commences the funeral - but there, is father Pheres arrives.
+Pheres is not welcome - he who refused to die for his son, even though he is aged!
+Pheres too is outraged: why would he need to die for his son?
+Is his life less valuable because it is longer?
+Threats are exchanged and eventually, Pheres is kicked out and leaves.

+A servant assigned to Heracles laments the same's manners.
+Heracles, not knowing the state of the household, has feasted and made merry.
+The servant realizes Heracles ignorance of what had occurred and fills him in on Alcestis' death.